Children, young people and families

 - Square Table Event – March 2019 – to consider young people issues as part of the wider children’s planning arrangements and Children’s MARs arrangements and opportunities for co-production – emerging themes and discussion points

-- Elected Home Education Event – November 2019 – members of the Children’s MARS innovation hub attended this event to gather the views of children, young people and families who are home educated.
+- Elected Home Education Event – November 2019 – members of the Children’s MARS team attended this event to gather the views of children, young people and families who are home educated.
 This was an opportunity to engage with those whose views may not be easily accessible through traditional forums.